Steps After Someone Dies: What to Do in the First 30 Days

 • Notify immediate family and close friends

-• Contact a funeral home to begin arrangements — they will guide you through the process from here
+• Contact a funeral home to begin arrangements — they will guide you through the burial or cremation process

-• Make any urgent decisions about burial or cremation preferences, if known
+• Make any urgent decisions about burial or cremation preferences if you know them; if you don't, there is usually time to find out

 You do not need to have everything figured out in the first day.
-If the person was in a care facility or hospital, staff will help manage the immediate hours.
 Your most important job right now is to reach the people who need to know.
+The practical and legal work can wait until you have had a chance to breathe.

 In the first week

-• Obtain multiple certified copies of the death certificate — request 8–10 (you will need them for financial accounts, insurance claims, and legal filings)
+• Obtain multiple certified copies of the death certificate — request 8–10 (you will need them for financial accounts, insurance claims, government agencies, and legal filings)

-• Notify the employer (if applicable) and ask about any final wages or benefits
+• Notify the employer (if applicable) and ask about final wages, benefits, pension, or group life insurance

-• Contact any life insurance providers to begin the claims process
+• Contact life insurance providers to begin the claims process — you will need a certified copy of the death certificate for each claim

-• Make arrangements for any dependents or pets
+• Make arrangements for any dependents, pets, or ongoing responsibilities

-• Secure the home and any vehicles if no one is living there
+• Secure the home and any vehicles if no one is currently living there

 In the first month

-• Determine who has legal authority over the estate — the executor named in the will, or someone who petitions the court
+• Determine who has legal authority over the estate — the executor named in the will, or a family member who petitions the court

-• Contact the Social Security Administration if the deceased was receiving benefits
+• Contact Medicare or Medicaid if the deceased was enrolled

 • Redirect mail to an appropriate address

-• Begin settling the estate — with an estate attorney if the situation is complex
+• Begin the estate administration process — with an estate attorney if the estate is complex

 A note on pacing